How Does ChatGPT Work? A Plain-English Explanation

 High School Students

 High school students use ChatGPT to help with essay drafts, study summaries, and explaining difficult concepts in simpler terms.
-A student at Blacksburg High School in Virginia, for example, might ask ChatGPT to explain the causes of World War I in plain language, or to help them structure an argumentative essay on a topic they have researched themselves.
+A student at Blacksburg High School in Virginia, for example, might ask ChatGPT to explain the causes of World War I in plain language, or to help them structure an argumentative essay on a topic they've researched themselves.

 The risk at this level is academic integrity.
 Many high schools have explicit policies prohibiting AI-generated content in assessed work.
 Using ChatGPT to write or substantially revise an essay may constitute academic dishonesty under school policy, regardless of how much the student edits the output afterward.
 Students should always check their school's policy before using any AI tool for schoolwork.